ramatjob/RaphaTestAutomationTask/README.md

 Please install Java 8 SDK in your machine and set the class path

-Please add cucumber for java plugin to your IDE (Intellij/Eclipse etc)

-Please add testNG plugin to your IDE (Intellij/Eclipse etc)

 ### How to compile this project ###

 Open command prompt, Download the project into your local machine using the below command